Home » Slow Cooker » Slow Cooker Japanese Chicken Curry

 All the ingredients needed to make Slow Cooker Japanese Chicken Curry: chicken, carrots, onion, potatoes, broth, Japanese curry mix, bay leaf.

-Ingredients needed for this recipe (scroll down to recipe card for complete recipe):
+Ingredients needed (scroll down to recipe card for complete recipe):

 • Carrots